Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: Preliminaries

 \begin{df} Let $M$ be a $C_2$-manifold and

 a $V$-framing of $M$.
 Use $-M$ to denote $M$ with the framing extended to

 by sending the $(k+1)^{\text{st}}$ coordinate to its negative. \end{df}

-\begin{df} Two closed $V$-framed $C_2$-manifolds, $M$ and $N$, are cobordant if there exists a $(V\oplus\R)$-framed $C_2$-manifold, $W$, such that $\partial W \cong M\amalg -N$ and the restriction of the framing on $W$ to its boundary induces the framing on $M\amalg -N$.
-Note that a cobordism induces a framing on its boundary by pulling back the framing on the cobordism along the inclusion of the boundary. \end{df}
+\begin{df} Two $V$-framed $C_2$-manifolds, $M$ and $N$, are cobordant if there exists a $(V\oplus\R)$-framed $C_2$-manifold, $W$, such that $\partial W \cong M\amalg -N$ and the restriction of the framing on $W$ to its boundary induces the framing on $M\amalg -N$.
+The induced framing is given by pulling back the framing on the cobordism along the inclusion of the boundary. \end{df}

 \begin{ex} As a $\sigma$-framed manifold, $C_2\times S^1$ with its Lie group framing is null-cobordant via the product of $S^1$ and the unit disk in $\sigma$.
 On the other hand, as we will prove later, $C_2\times S^1$ represents a non-trivial cobordism class as an $\R$-framed manifold.
 The null-cobordism we used before was specifically $(\sigma\oplus\R)$-framed. \end{ex}